-The Internal Revenue Code (IRC) Section 6166 allows an executor to defer estate taxes if the interest in a closely held business exceeds 35 percent of the decedent's adjusted gross estate.
-For the estate to defer the payment of estate taxes, the following elements must be satisfied;
+The IRC Section 6166 allows a personal representative to defer estate taxes if the interest in a closely held business exceeds 35 percent of the decedent's adjusted gross estate.
+For the estate to defer the payment of estate taxes, the following elements must be satisfied:

-• The owner must have been a U.S. citizen or resident at death.

-- Owned more than 35 percent of the decedent's adjusted gross estate. - The executor must make the section 6166 election on a Form 706 Federal Estate Tax Return filed in a timely manner.
+- The decedent must have been a U.S. citizen or resident at death. - An interest in a closely held business must comprise more than 35 percent of the decedent's adjusted gross estate. - The estate's personal representative must make the section 6166 election on a Form 706 Federal Estate Tax Return filed in a timely manner.